 So who am I?

-I’m a 30-something digital artist who used to live in Toronto, Canada.
+I’m a digital artist who used to live in Toronto, Canada.
 In those 30+ years, I’d hardly travelled beyond my own homeland, despite an, at times, all-consuming wanderlust.

-I did live vicariously through a good friend of mine for a time.
-He travelled to the UK, worked in London, backpacked throughout Europe, trekked the wilds of Canada, even taught and lived in Japan.
-His stories were envy inducing.
+I did live vicariously through a good friend of mine.
+He travelled to the UK, worked across the South-West, backpacked throughout Europe, trekked the wilds of Canada, and even taught and lived in Japan.
+His stories were envy-inducing.
 We eventually managed a fantastic road trip together, which really lit the fuse for later travels.

-More than anything I wanted to take off, live elsewhere, and see the world.
-Turns out all it took to make things happen would be to have a timely conversation with a couple of adventurous friends.
+More than anything, I wanted to take off, live elsewhere, see the world.
+Turns out that all it took to make things happen would be a timely conversation with a couple of adventurous friends.
 Following 9 months of frantic planning, paperwork, and cramming my worldly goods into a hole in the ground, I stepped from an airport terminal 5,700 kms away from home.
-No return tickets.
+No return ticket.
 No home to return to.
 Barely enough cash to let me change my mind.

-Now I’m living in London and chomping at the bit to see some of the old world I’ve found myself in.
+Now I’m living in a place that my ancestors were all-too-ready to run away from, and chomping at the bit to see some of the old world I’ve found myself in.

 This blog is going to be a chronicle of all of it… travels, things learned, mistakes, perhaps even some product reviews.
-At the same time I’m going to capture the experience of starting over someplace entirely new.
-I have no idea where I’ll ultimately end up, how long I’ll be here, or what I’ll do in the interim, but I’m certainly not going to walk away with any regrets.
+At the same time, I’m going to capture the experience of starting over someplace entirely new.
+I have no idea where I’ll ultimately end up, how long I’ll be there, or what I’ll do in the interim, but I’m certainly not going to walk away with any regrets.